Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/microscope-files.md

    - ImageXpress `.jdce` and `.htd`
    - (OME)-TIFF files
    - And many more through Bio-Formats
    - Tiff files EVOS microscope - Some exported datasets from the EVOS microscope give issues when importing into OMERO.
-Please reach out so we can help you to resolve the issue.
+See instructions [below](#evos-tiff-files).
    - Incucyte archive(s) - These files cannot imported into OMERO directly.
 If you like to import incycyte data into OMERO files need to be converted.
 We have developed a converter in Python which allows conversion of Incucyte archives in to OME-TIFF or OME-ZARR.
 You can find more information via the following link, but feel free to ask for help.
 [NL-Bioimaging/biomero-converter](https://github.com/NL-BioImaging/biomero-converter )

 !!! warning "Large images"